 ShopAIP Grocery List for AIP Menu Plan

 Did you make it through the week??
 How do you feel?
 I’m so proud of you for taking this important step toward better health!
-The AIP diet isn’t easy, but it’s worth it.
-Just stick with it and you’ll see results!
-If you have any questions or concerns, feel free to comment below and I’ll get back to you ASAP!
-Be sure to also reach out to a nutritionist, functional medicine doctor, or other healthcare practitioner if you need any help!
 I hope you enjoyed this free one week AIP meal plan.
+Remember to always listen to your body and consult with your doctor whenever necessary.
 Best of luck on your healing journey! ❤️

 Did you try this AIP menu plan for a week?
 What did you think?
 Comment below and share your experience with us!